minirust/minirust/spec/prelude/main.md

     IllFormed,
     /// The program did not terminate but no thread can make progress.
     Deadlock,
+    /// The program terminated successfully but memory was leaked.
+    MemoryLeak,
 }

 /// Some macros for convenient yeeting, i.e., return an error from a